Bruce Kingma: Academic

 Bruce Kingma is currently working as a professor at Syracuse University in the iSchool and School of Management.

 Kingma started his career as an Assistant Professor at the Texas A&M University in the Department of Economics.
 He then moved to Albany to work as Associate Professor for the School of Information Science and Policy at the University of Albany.
 While at the University of Albany, he also worked as an Interim Director of Interdisciplinary Ph.D.
 Program in Information Science (1996–1997) and as a Director of Interdisciplinary Undergraduate Program in Information Science (1997–2000).
 As the inaugural director of the bachelor's program in information science, Kingma increased course enrollments from 20 to 1600 students within a period of 3 years.

 Bruce Kingma joined Syracuse University in the year 2000, as the Associate Dean of the School of Information Studies.
 He also founded the WISE education consortium - a partnership of 15 universities worldwide committed to quality online education.

-Under his leadership, programs and initiatives like The Web-based Information Science Education Consortium (WISE).
+Under his leadership, initiatives such as the Web-based Information Science Education (WISE) Consortium became a model for international online course sharing, established quality standards for online education, and created the WISE Awards for Excellence in Online Education.

 In 2007, Kingma served as the Provost for Entrepreneurship, Innovation, and Community Engagement at Syracuse University, a title which he held for 6 years.
 During this time, Kingma transformed entrepreneurship education at Syracuse University.